Instruct your group to form one straight line according to a particular sequence, eg alphabetical order by middle name.

 Smile: Ask everyone to produce a smile and line-up according to the widest, biggest, most cheery, etc.

-Sticks: If you happen to be in the outdoors, instruct your group to pick up any stick lying on the ground.
-Then line-up according to the size/height of the sticks, smallest to tallest.
+Sticks: If you happen to be outdoors, instruct your group to pick up any stick lying on the ground.
+Then line up according to the size/height of the sticks, smallest to tallest.

 Relationships: Ask your group to think of a significant relationship, eg best friend, marriage, partner, etc. Instruct your group to form a line according to the number of years this relationship has existed.